-7.2.1 Database
+7.2.1 IMS

-The key system for information collection and storage within the College is a Microsoft Access Database system, which has been specifically designed and tailored to meet the needs of the College.
-Each new student registered with the College is assigned a unique student number on the database, which remains with them for the duration of their studies with the College.
-Access to the database is strictly limited to internal College staff, with varying levels of access for teaching and administration staff.
-Amendments to information held on the database may only be made by authorised personnel of the Administration Department following receipt of written confirmation of the required changes.
+The key system for information collection and storage within the College is the Information Management System (IMS), which has been specifically designed and tailored to meet the needs of the College.
+Each new student registered with the College is assigned a unique student number on the system, which remains with them for the duration of their studies with the College.
+Access to the system is strictly limited to internal College staff, with varying levels of access for teaching and administration staff.
+Amendments to information held on the system may only be made by authorised personnel of the Administration Department following receipt of written confirmation of the required changes.